IOSTRM/RSA-cryptosystem/README.md

 # RSA-cryptosystem

-There is a first version of an implementation of RSA-cryptosystem in haskell.
+There is a third version of an implementation of RSA-cryptosystem in haskell.

 # Instructions
-So, I have totally changed how program works.
-There is one main file, called main.hs.
-It contains functions such as keyGen which generates keys, encrypt - encryption and decrypt - decryption.
-To execute any function simly call :l main.hs in ghci and then type keyGen, encrypt or decrypt.
+So, now program works via the command line.
+There are three arguments which you need: -gen-keys - generates keys; -encrypt - encrypts the message in the given file; -decrypt - decrypts the message.

 # keyGen
 Works as previuosly, no changes made, it just generates keys.